Government Medical College and Hospital, Sundargarh

-The Government medical college and hospital Sundargarh was initiated to provide optimum health facilities to improve the doctor population ratio to the population of the district.
-Which is the mostly tribal.
-The foundation stone was laid by Honourable Chief Minister Sri Naveen Patnaik on Dt.22.01.2014.
-The college and hospital building was completed within a span of 7 Years and was functional by Dt.25.06.2021.
-The hospital building was used as a covid facility during the covid-19 pandemic.
-The institution is located in the suburban sprawl of 21 acres adjacent to the Rourkela & Sambalpur Biju Express Highway and in well connected with Airways, Railways and Roadways.
+The foundation stone was laid by Odisha Chief Minister Naveen Patnaik on 22 January 2014.
+The college and hospital building was completed within a span of 7 years and was functional by Dt.25.06.2021.
+The hospital building was used as a COVID facility during the Covid-19 pandemic.
+The institution is located adjacent to the Rourkela & Sambalpur Biju Express Highway.
 The nearest airport is located at Jharsuguda is about 22 km, railway station at Jharsuguda is about 30 km.

 The former/erstwhile DHH is attached as the teaching hospital to the Government medical college and hospital which is 3 km away.
-Meanwhile the 500 bedded hospital of the Government medical college and hospital is being fitted with high end equipment’s and is expected to be functional in a phase wise manner.
 The yearly undergraduate student intake is 100 (85 from state and 15 from all india quota) from the year 2022.
+Currently second batch has been admitted into MBBS course.

 The college campus includes Administrative, Academic Blocks, Lecture Theatres, Laboratories, Library, Cafeteria, Community Hall, Boys Hostel, Girls Hostel, Residential Quarters for faculties, Residents, Nurses and Non-teaching staff.
-The entire colleges centrally air conditioned to facilitate optimum learning at all hours.
+The entire college is centrally air conditioned.
 This college offers the Bachelor of Medicine and Bachelor of Surgery (MBBS) course.

 Courses

-Government Medical College and Hospital, Sundargarh undertakes education and training of 100 students.
+Government Medical College and Hospital, Sundargarh undertakes education and training of 100 MBBS students.
 Selection to the college is done on the basis of merit through the National Eligibility and Entrance Test.